 To combine multiple chart weeks or replicate a chart not found in our database, build a custom Ranking Report.
 Note that Ranking Reports may not apply the same exclusions as a given chart.
 But a Release Group Ranking based on Product Sales (for example) can be an effective proxy for an album sales chart.

-Charts labeled “Billboard” are the official Billboard charts.
+Some of them are, yes.
+Charts labeled “Billboard” are official Billboard charts.
 Those charts are also published on Billboard.com and in Billboard magazine.
 The Billboard-published versions display the same rankings, but without the detailed metrics and activity breakouts visible in CONNECT.
+Charts owned by Luminate are not published by Billboard.

-As a rule, yes.
-Billboard traditionally releases final charts for the previous week on Tuesdays, but CONNECT publishes them on Mondays.
+Most of the time, yes.
+Billboard traditionally releases all final charts for the previous week on Tuesdays, but CONNECT begins publishing charts on Mondays.
 (We also publish Daily and Forecast charts for the week in progress with day-by-day cumulative totals).

 Sometimes, Luminate and Billboard delay releasing the charts until we can validate or finish processing the data.